seth586/guides/FreeNAS/bitcoin/extras/lnaddress.md

 [Lightning Address](https://lightningaddress.com/), part of the LNURL spec [LUD16](https://github.com/lnurl/luds/blob/luds/16.md), allows you to receive payments to a static internet identifier ex: `you@domain.com`.
 While this is outside the LN spec & relies on traditional webserver infastructure (TLS, DNS, webserver, etc), [BOLT12](https://bolt12.org/) offers a potential native solution for static identifiers.
+We will use [ligess](https://github.com/Dolu89/ligess/) as our personal lightningaddress server.

 ## 1. Requirements: